chineidu/MLOps_Tutorials/other_notes/LLMOps/INTRO_TO_LLMs.md

 - **Prompt Combining**: Merging multiple prompts for a comprehensive instruction.
 - **Chain-of-Thought Prompting**: Breaking down complex tasks into a sequence of prompts for improved reasoning.
-Meta-Prompting: Experimentally developing a universal prompt adaptable to various tasks.
+- **Meta-Prompting**: Experimentally developing a universal prompt adaptable to various tasks.

 #### Specialized Techniques

 - **ReAct (Reasoning and Acting)**: Combining reasoning steps with actions within the prompt for analyses and proposed actions.
 - **Symbolic Reasoning and PAL (Program-Aided LLMs)**: Integrating symbolic reasoning into prompts for enhanced problem-solving abilities.
-- **RAG (Retrieval-Augmented Generation):** t's a technique that enhances the accuracy and reliability of large language models (LLMs) by incorporating information retrieval from external sources.
+- **RAG (Retrieval-Augmented Generation):** It's a technique that enhances the accuracy and reliability of large language models (LLMs) by incorporating information retrieval from external sources.

 ### RAG (Retrieval-Augmented Generation)